railsuser2014/openobject-doc-book-en/7/7_18_Process/7_18_Process_integ.rst

 New Employee Induction
 ^^^^^^^^^^^^^^^^^^^^^^

-Open the employee form for Fabien Pinckaers from the menu :menuselection:`Human Resources --> Human Resources --> Employees`.
+Open the any employee form the menu :menuselection:`Human Resources --> Human Resources --> Employees`.
-Click the :guilabel:`Corporate Intelligence` button to open the detailed process of engagement.
+Click the :guilabel:`Corporate Intelligence` button to open the detailed process view of engagement.

 .. figure:: images/process_employee_flow.png
    :scale: 75